pollfish/docs/ios.md

 ## Quick Guide

 1. Download Pollfish iOS SDK and unzip it
-2. Import Pollfish.framework to your project
+2. Import pollfish.framework to your project
-3. Import AdSupport.framework and CoreTelephony.framework to your project
+3. Import AdSupport.framework, SystemConfiguration.framework and CoreTelephony.framework to your project
 4. Call init and destroy function of Pollfish in the App’s Delegate
 5. Set to Release mode and release in AppStore
 6. Update your privacy policy

 **or**

-Though CocoaPods:
+#####Though CocoaPods:

 1. Add a Podfile with Pollfish framework as a pod reference:

 ```
-platform :ios, '6.0'
+platform :ios, '7.0'
 pod 'Pollfish'
 ```